Depression, Anxiety and Stress in Patients with Hyperthyroid Goiter and Patients with Euthyroid Benign Nodular Goiter

 hyperthyroidism, euthyroidism, nodular goiter, depression, anxiety, stressAbstract

-Background: A higher incidence of depression, anxiety and stress was found in patients with hyperthyroidism compared with the general population and patients with nontoxic nodular goiter.
+Background: A higher incidence of depression, anxiety, and stress was found in patients with hyperthyroidism compared with the general population and patients with nontoxic nodular goiter.
 It is not clear whether the mental symptoms are related to increased levels of thyroid hormones or thyroid autoimmunity.

-Methods: In a cross-sectional study, surgical candidates with hyperthyroidism or euthyroid benign nodular goiter completed a general questionnaire on sociodemographic data, comorbidities and laboratory findings related to the thyroid disease and the Depression, Anxiety and Stress Scale questionnaire (DASS).
+Methods: In a cross-sectional study, surgical candidates with hyperthyroidism or euthyroid benign nodular goiter completed a general questionnaire on sociodemographic data, comorbidities, and laboratory findings related to the thyroid disease and the Depression, Anxiety and Stress Scale questionnaire (DASS).